Chief Executive Officer

 Jason Adler, MBA

 Jason came to KVH in July of 2014 as a Senior Financial Analyst.
 Since then, he has held multiple roles, including Director of Contracts and Reimbursement and, most recently, Senior Director of Financial Operations.
-Jason accepted the position of Chief Financial Officer in September of 2023.
+Jason accepted the position of Chief Financial Officer in September of 2023 and now Chief Executive Officer December of 2024.

 Jason grew up in nearby Selah and attended college at Central Washington University.
 Throughout college, he worked in concrete finishing, plumbing, and masonry trades.
 Jason graduated from CWU with a Bachelor’s Degree in Actuarial Science.
 After graduation, Jason moved to the Seattle area and worked as an Actuary at Premera Blue Cross.